What is a First MTP Joint Replacement?

 The first MTP, also called the first metatarsophalangeal joint, is the big toe joint.
 A first MTP joint replacement treats arthritis of the big toe.

 The bone on either side of the joint is partially removed and replaced with metal, plastic, or a combination of both.
 First MTP joint replacement can lessen pain and retain motion.
 Your foot and ankle orthopaedic surgeon is especially suited to discuss the details of this procedure as orthopaedic surgeons pioneered joint replacement and continue to be on the forefront of research and development in this area.

 First MTP joint replacement is used to treat severe first MTP joint arthritis.
 The main symptoms are pain, especially at the top of the joint, as well as loss of motion at the joint between the big toe and the foot.
 Your foot and ankle orthopaedic surgeon will examine you and take X-rays to determine the extent of your arthritis and advise you on your treatment

 Patients with infection, blood vessel disease, or allergies to the implant should not be considered for the surgery.
 Young age and poor skin around the joint or large deformities are sometimes barriers to surgery.
 Diabetics should consult

 their doctor before this surgery.
-Those who engage in excessive activity may overload the MTP joint and wear it out, which should be considered before surgery.
+Activity levels should also be considered before surgery as those who engage in excessive activity may overload the MTP joint and wear it out, causing it to fail early.

 An incision is made over the first MTP joint and carried down to the joint .
 The joint surfaces along with a small amount of bone and any bone spurs are removed.
 The foot and ankle orthopaedic surgeon makes a small channel in the bone to place the implant.